 Levels of Finish

 Level 0: No taping, finishing, or accessories required.
-This level of finish may be useful in temporary construction or whenever the final decoration has not been determined.
+This level of finish may be useful in temporary construction or when the final decoration has not been determined.

 Level 1: All joints and interior angles shall have tape embedded in joint compound.
 Surface shall be free of excess joint compound.
 Tool marks and ridges are acceptable.
 Level 1 is frequently specified in plenum areas above ceilings, in attics, in areas where the assembly would generally be concealed, or in building service corridors and other areas not normally open to public view.
 Accessories are optional at specifier discretion in corridors and other areas with pedestrian traffic.